UC Berkeley spent $4 million for free speech event security

 The figure was first reported Sunday by The Daily Californian after UC Berkeley Chancellor Carol Christ referenced the cost in a speech.

 "We would have certainly preferred to expend these precious resources on our academic mission," Christ said Monday in a statement from the university.

-"We do not, however, regret having taken the steps that were clearly necessary to support our paired commitment to free speech and the safety of our campus community."
+But she said the university does not regret having taken steps to ensure "free speech and the safety of our campus community."

 Several news organizations, including The Associated Press, requested a tally of the costs last year but the university has been unresponsive.
 Christ mentioned the total cost in a speech last week, prompting the newspaper to make the request anew.